 It must be remembered that the alloy also affects strength.
 H36 aluminium in 5005 or 5025 alloys, which are typically used in New Zealand, will have considerably greater tensile strength than the same grade in a 3000-series alloy.

-Material thickness has a great bearing on load capacity and buckling resistence.
+Material thickness has a great bearing on load capacity and buckling resistance.
 For residential buildings, 0.40 mm thickness material is most commonly used for corrugated and trapezoidal profiles, and this will normally be sufficient to withstand the statutory wind loads at typical spans and fastener spacings in up to High Wind Zones.
-In higher winds speeds, it is often more effective to use 0.55 mm material, rather than reducing purlin and fastener spacings.
+In higher wind speeds, it is often more effective to use 0.55 mm material, rather than reducing purlin and fastener spacings.

 Material with a 0.40 mm thickness is very vulnerable to foot traffic damage in most profile configurations and requires careful and accurate foot placement to avoid buckling.
 In residential buildings with high foot traffic expectancy or highly visible roofs, eg, multi-level mono-pitch roofs, roofs with UV collectors, flues, aircon devices, chimneys that need servicing, or prestige housing 0.55 mm material should be selected.